russmckendrick/blog/content/tunes/2023-05-22-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 21?"
+title: "What did I listen to in week 20?"
 date: "2023-05-22"
 draft: false
-summary: "Diving into the eclectic rhythm universe this week, my soundtrack was passionately dominated by the Easy Star All-Stars.
-This captivating group, renowned for their unique reggae/dub spin on classic albums, held a powerful sway over my playlists, becoming my most played artist this week according to LastFM data."
+summary: "Immersing myself in a world of post-punk melancholy, this week was dominated by the haunting, yet captivating tunes of The Cure.
+LastFM data confirms this immersion, crowning them as my most played artist.
+Their signature blend of moody lyricism and gothic rock provided the soundtrack to my week."
 cover:
-    image: "/img/weekly-tunes-010.png"
+    image: "/img/weekly-tunes-018.png"
     relative: false
 tags:
     - "Vinyl"